 Make it Green: Aluminum is often considered to be a sustainable building material because of it’s durability and end-of-life recyclability.
 Yes, metal-extraction is very energy-intensive, but some homeowners may feel that the longevity of an aluminum deck is worth it.

-image… This pool-side deck by the company may look like wood, but it’s actually aluminum!
+This pool-side deck may look like wood, but it’s actually made out of aluminum!
 In fact, the company that makes this aluminum decking even jokes about the appearance in their name – Knotwood.
 (Image Credit: Knotwood)

 PIN ME!